-While hearing the words “spring break” may conjure up either images of parties on the beach or conversely a fun-filled family vacation to Walt Disney World; planning a spring break vacation with teenagers is often not so talked about.
+While hearing the words “spring break” may conjure up either images of parties on the beach or conversely a fun-filled family vacation to Walt Disney World; planning a spring break vacation with teens is often not so talked about.
 We’re a family of teenagers (plus a baby!) now and so our travels look different.
-Traveling with teens IS different.

 Masai Mara, Kenya

 We visited Kenya when my son wasn’t quite a teen but I think a safari is a fantastic trip no matter what age your children are.
 There is plenty to do and see and it’s a fantastic way to learn respect for animals in their natural habitat.
 I know many people think this is a trip that’s impossible to afford BUT our trip cost less than a trip to Walt Disney World…it just goes to show if you research and plan well anything is possible!
 Read our post on this trip for inspiration: A weeklong Itinerary for Kenya with Kids